-It has been exciting to see the enrollment decline turn from the low of 300 students in 2015 to nearly 450 students in 2018.
+It has been exciting to see the enrollment decline turn from the low of 300 students in 2015 to 550 students in the fall of 2022.
 We have seen veteran teachers and administrators joined by fresh faces of professionals who are excited about God’s work in our school.
 We have had so many amazing students pass through our doors.
-More than 1000 are alumni and many of them have been part of amazing accomplishments (state championships, scholarship recipients, Para-Olympians, pro-basketball players).
+More than 1000 are alumni and many of them have been part of important accomplishments (a Paralympic gold medalist, state championships, scholarship recipients, and a pro-basketball player).
 Many are strong leaders, with strong families, serving the Lord in significant ways today.

 The history is fresh, the excitement is high, but the focus on mission and acting out the values of God’s Word and His principles drive us to a vision cast for the future.
 With God’s blessing, this school will continue to equip our student to grow and become successful as they live lives that are pleasing to the Lord Jesus Christ.